laboon/CS1632_Summer2018/course-info.md

 * **Deliverable 1:** Developing a test plan and traceability matrix for a system, and fixing discovered defects.
 * **Deliverable 2:** Developing an application using unit tests and static analyis.
-* **Deliverable 3:** Developing a simple web application system with the help of  systems testing.
+* **Deliverable 3:** Developing a simple web application system with the help of automated systems testing (as well as unit testing and static analysis).
-* **Deliverable 4:** Performance testing, optimization, and property-based testing of an application.
+* **Deliverable 4:** Performance testing, optimization, and property-based testing of an application (as well as unit testing, automated systems testing, and static analysis).

 ## Quiz Details